 On this page you will be able see all the grants that were awarded by the Strategic Legal Fund for Vulnerable Young Migrants from December 2012 to 31 March 2017.

-Materials produced by grantees, which might be helpful to other advocates for migrants' rights are being uploaded on to this website, and the ILPA website.
-If you require this material before the Archive has been published, please contact the Project manager Bella Kosmala at firstname.lastname@example.org.
+Materials produced by grantees, which might be helpful to other advocates for migrants' rights are hyperlinked on to this page.

 Public Law Project - £1,962